Azure-Samples/cosmosdb-materialized-views/README.md

 - csharp
 products:
 - azure
-description: "This sample shows how materialized view can be kept updated in near-real time using a completely serverless approach with Azure Function, Cosmos DB and Cosmos DB Change Feed"
+description: "Shows how materialized view can be kept updated in near-real time using a serverless approach with Azure Functions, Cosmos DB and Cosmos DB Change Feed."
-urlFragment: cosmosdb-materialized-views
+urlFragment: real-time-view-cosomos-azure-functions
 ---

 # Near-Real Time Updated Materialized View With Cosmos DB and Azure Functions